RHCHP General Information

 Health Services Education

-Auditing is permitted only with the approval of the Associate Dean of RHCHP.
+Auditing is permitted only with the approval of the division chair or Associate Dean of RHCHP.

 Loretto Heights School of Nursing